ckan/ckan-docker/README.md

 ## 12. Changing the base image

-The base image used in the CKAN Dockerfile and Dockerfile.dev can be changed so a different DockerHub image is used eg: ckan/ckan-base:2.9.9 could be used instead of ckan/ckan-base:2.10.1
+The base image used in the CKAN Dockerfile and Dockerfile.dev can be changed so a different DockerHub image is used eg: ckan/ckan-base:2.10.5 can be used instead of ckan/ckan-base:2.11.0

 ## 13. Replacing DataPusher with XLoader